-The Tasmanian Regional Forest Agreement (RFA) is a 20-year bilateral agreement between the Tasmanian and Australian governments signed on 8 November 1997.
+The Tasmanian Regional Forest Agreement (RFA) is a bilateral agreement between the Tasmanian and Australian governments, first signed on 8 November 1997.
 It is a framework document that is underpinned by Tasmania’s forest management system (including legislation, policies, codes, plans and management practices).

 The RFA covers both public and privately owned forests, and provides for: